 I think that’s a great question.
 Healing, dis-ease, and finding the purpose of life are heavyweights and we often forget the lighter side of being.
 “The irony is that the harder we work on changing ourselves in order to change the way we feel, the more distant we become from our true self, and the more important it seems to work on all these things, and the more lost we become.”

-This is a good book to read from time to time, to remind ourselves that we’ve got this.
+Reading Space Within by Michael Neill is a good way to remind ourselves that we’ve got this.
 It definitely does not always feel that way but the space within, it is higher intelligence.
 We connect inwards, we connect upwards and outwards.